Years After Sexual Assault, Survivors Hounded To Pay Bills For The Rape Kit Exam

 For 25 years, the federal Violence Against Women Act has required any state that wants to be eligible for certain federal grants to certify that the state covers the cost of medical forensic exams for people who have been sexually assaulted.

-Subsequent reauthorizations of the Act have clarified that these individuals also can't be required to participate with law enforcement to get an exam; nor do they have to pay anything out-of-pocket for that exam at any point (not even if they would be reimbursed later).
+Subsequent reauthorizations of the act have clarified that these individuals also can't be required to participate with law enforcement to get an exam; nor do they have to pay anything out of pocket for that exam at any point (not even if they would be reimbursed later).

 And yet for some people who have been raped, the bills keep coming — despite this long-standing federal prohibition and other state laws that provide additional financial protections in many places.